Your Guide to Moving to Portland

 - The world’s smallest park is located in downtown Portland, called Mills End Park.

-- The craft beer scene is exceptional — Portland has more microbreweries than anywhere else in the world.
+- The craft beer scene is exceptional — Portland has some incredible microbreweries, and there are a lot of them.

 - The famous Powell’s Bookstore is the largest independent bookstore in the world.